 Hemp is sometimes used by farmers to clean up the soil and protect other crops, as hemp can absorb toxins and keep agricultural land clean.
 This is why, if you’re buying hemp-derived products for consumption, it’s important that they were grown on clean farmland.

-And it doesn’t just have nutritional benefits.
+And it doesn’t just have nutritional properties.
 The fibers of hemp stalks can be used in construction and textiles – it really is an amazing plant!

 Understanding the Basics of CBD

 Now that hemp is out of the way, let’s talk about the most important part of CBD hemp oil: CBD.
 Cannabidiol, more commonly referred to as simply CBD, is a cannabinoid, meaning that it is one of the chemical compounds found in cannabis plants.
 There are estimated to be over one hundred cannabinoids, with the most attention paid to THC and CBD.

 Cannabidiol, unlike THC, is non-intoxicating, meaning that taking it will not get you high.
 According to the World Health Organization, CBD is generally well-tolerated in humans and does not have the potential to be an addictive substance – in other words, evidence points towards it being safe!